| Figure | Value | Source |

 If you are an American or other non-EU citizen who owns or plans to buy property in Greece, three compliance moves matter most in 2026.

-If you live abroad, you need a Greek tax representative empowered with a power of attorney to: handle AMA registration, file quarterly tourist tax remittances, submit annual STR income reports, and respond to AADE audits.
+If you live abroad, you need a Greek tax representative empowered with a power of attorney to handle AMA registration, file quarterly tourist tax remittances, submit annual STR income reports, and respond to AADE audits.
 Our guide for American buyers covers this end-to-end.

 Personal use days do not require AMA registration but do affect the property's tax treatment in both Greece and the United States.
 A property used by the owner for more than 14 days per year, or more than 10 percent of total rented days, is treated as a personal residence under US tax rules, which limits deductions.
-Greek rules differ but track personal-use days as well.

 No. Airbnb and other short-term rental platforms remain legal across Greece.
 A one-year moratorium on new short-term rental licenses applies to three central Athens districts through 2026, but this does not affect existing licensed properties, the rest of Athens, the Athens Riviera, or any island or mainland region outside central Athens.